RoboOmniSim/Robostudio/README.md

 # Acknowledgement
-We want to thanks for the great help from Zitong Zhan, Ruilong Li, Junchen Liu, Zirui Wu, Yuantao Chen, Zhide Zhong, and Baijun Ye
+We want to thanks for the great help from Zitong Zhan, Ruilong Li, Junchen Liu, Zirui Wu, Yuantao Chen, Zhide Zhong, and Baijun Ye.
 This pipeline inspired from the talk of Professor Hao Su, Professor Hongjing Lu and Professor Yaqin Zhang.

 # Future Work
+## Full Backward engine
+We design a backward engine respect to kinematic and dynamic and we test it on the optimization of mass of object.
+But we find that our experiment is unfair and the kinematic of robotic arm is not good enough by backward.
+We will keep working on this and release it in future.

+## End-to-end semantic tools
+Release before 2025.1.1 due to potential progress in Gaussian based semantic labeling

+## Motion-retargeting
+We find the the editing functionality of our work can be used for motion retargeting We will release this part by 2024.12.01

+## 4D interactable viewer
+Current 4D Gaussian Viewer cannot perform our full functionality, so we are designing a custom viewer and make it compatible with OmniSim.

+## 6 DOF tracking
+In traditional Reinforcement Learning pipeline, we use pixel level object tracking.
+However, recent work like foundationpose reveal the possibility of video based object 6 DOF tracking Our Gaussian-Pixel-Mesh binding can help to build up consistency between 6 DOF tracking. policy and rendering.

-We will release Full Backward engine, End-to-end semantic tools, Motion-retargeting, 4D interactable viewer and More supported Simulation like articulated object, soft body and etc...
+## More supported Simulation like articulated object, soft body and etc...